Surgery

 What types of surgical care or standards are offered?

 Anesthesia also causes pets to lose body heat.
 Cold surgery tables and hospital settings are uncomfortable!
 Lower body temperature also decreases blood pressure which can lead to problems during and after surgery.
-For these reasons, our veterinary clinic has invested in veterinary patient warming devices.
+Our veterinary clinic has invested in veterinary patient warming devices for these reasons.
 Much more comfortable for our pet patients!gh recovery.
 Your pet is not left alone in a cage; we are with them through the entire anesthetic process.
 With thorough monitoring of your pet we are quickly alerted of any problems or changes and can make adjustments accordingly.

 Sunrise Veterinary Clinic is fully equipped with modern machines to measure blood pressure, heart rate, respiratory rate, oxygen content of tissues, and body temperature.
 For every surgery there is a least one and often two trained staff members present with your pet and monitoring these parameters constantly from the beginning of anesthesia until after your pet is recovered and breathing well following the procedure.
 We keep an anesthetic record with all the vital parameters recorded and drug amounts and fluid rates tracked for each patient.